punk-security/dnsReaper/README.md

   > cloudflare - Scan multiple domains by fetching them from Cloudflare
   > digitalocean - Scan multiple domains by fetching them from Digital Ocean
   > file - Read domains from a file (or folder of files), one per line
+  > godaddy - Scan multiple domains by fetching them from GoDaddy
+  > projectdiscovery - Scan multiple domains by fetching them from Project Discovery
   > single - Scan a single domain by providing a domain on the commandline
   > zonetransfer - Scan multiple domains by fetching records via DNS zone transfer